State's new coronavirus deaths surge to 99, cases climb by 2,470

 Miami-Dade rose to 3,085, which is 162 more in one week.
 Broward increased to 1,328 with a rise of 40 in one week.
 St. Lucie has risen by 13 deaths in one week compared with Martin by 3, Indian River by 6 and Okeechobee by 2.

-Palm Beach County's death count is higher than 23 states, including Iowa with 12,74 after adding 9 Monday.
+Palm Beach County's death count is higher than 22 states, including Wisconsin's 1,251 after adding 7 Tuesday.
+Iowa is tied at 1,286, including 7 more.

 Pinellas increased by 1 to 729 deaths in fourth place and Hillsborough went up by 1 to 605 in fifth place.
 Polk rose by 5 to 512 in sixth and Lee increased by to 460.